functionland/docs/RFCs/replication.md

 [motivation]: #motivation

 - user can mine fula and use app's and other futuers.
-- user can have HA data.
+- user can have HA on his/her data.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation